 New Zealand’s capital city, Wellington, is a great walking city full of character, charm and history.
 It's home to Victoria University, and the presence of the students lends a young, artistic air to the place.
 Its hills are legendary and will keep you on your toes, but the relaxing and foot friendly harbour area is never far away.
 Wellington has shopping, restaurants, nightlife, street art and theatre, beautiful parks, and a gorgeous waterfront.
 Of particular note are Te Papa, the National Museum, and for fans of the Lord of the Rings movies, the Weta Cave Workshops, where visitors can experience the art and science behind the creation of these award-winning films.

 Days 33 - 34: Kaikoura

 Distance: 156 km / 97 miles

 Catch the ferry from Wellington back to Picton and head south to Kaikoura.
 The towns name translates into English as a good place to eat kai (crayfish) koura, and indeed it is!
 Don’t miss the chance to sample some of the freshest shellfish and crustaceans around.
 Venture onto the Coastal Walkway and you could see sperm whales, dusky dolphins, fur seals, and albatross play in the waters off shore.
 Alternatively, join them in their own environment and take one of the many boat tours on offer.

 Distance: 181 km / 112 miles

-Enjoy a leisurely breakfast before heading south to Christchurch when you will return your car and caravan and the head to the airport for your flight back to the UK.
+Enjoy a leisurely breakfast before your transfer to the airport for your overnight flight home.